t-ivanov/BigDataReading/README.md

 ## <a name='nosql'> NoSQL

 * [(basics) NoSQL Databases] (http://www.christof-strauch.de/nosqldbs.pdf)
+* [Cassandra-A Decentralized Structured Storage System] (http://www.cs.ucr.edu/~tsotras/cs260/F12/cassandra.pdf)

+Cassandra is a distributed storage system for managing very large amounts of structured data spread out across many commodity servers, while providing highly available service with no single point of failure.
+Cassandra aims to run on top of an infrastructure of hundreds of nodes (possibly spread across different data centers).
+At this scale, small and large components fail continuously.
+The way Cassandra manages the persistent state in the face of these failures drives the reliability and scalability of the software systems relying on this service.
+While in many ways Cassandra resembles a database and shares many design and implementation strategies therewith, Cassandra does not support a full relational data model; instead, it provides clients with a simple data model that supports dynamic control over data layout and format.
+Cassandra system was designed to run on cheap commodity hardware and handle high write throughput while not sacriffcing read effciency.

 * [(book) Cassandra: The Definitive Guide] (http://filepi.com/i/R1Cuxhb)

 ## <a name='big-data-man-sys'> Big Data Management Systems